XnLogicaL/XnLogicaL/README.md

 # Hi there, I do dumb software stuff

-I'm a 15 year old self taught programmer living in Türkiye (Turkey)\n I also do freelancing and roblox game development.\n If you notice me releasing a new resource, feel free to check it out!\n
+I'm a 15 year old self taught programmer living in Türkiye (Turkey)

+I also do freelancing and roblox game development.

+If you notice me releasing a new resource, feel free to check it out!

 Languages include;
 - python